seanbutler/3DWebTechCourse/_worksheets/01-SettingUp.markdown

 If you are using one of the lab machines on campus then chrome should already be installed.

-Please visit <https://www.google.com/chrome/> where you will see a large blue button.
-Please download and install Chrome by following the instructions.
+Otherwise, please visit <https://www.google.com/chrome/> where you will see a large blue button.
+Download and install Chrome by following the instructions.

 ![](/3DWebTechCourse/assets/getchrome.png)